GaussianAvatars: Photorealistic Head Avatars with Rigged 3D Gaussians: Experiments

 \subsection{Setup}

+\textbf{Settings.} We evaluate the quality of head avatars with three settings: 1) \textit{novel-view synthesis}: driving an avatar with head poses and expressions from training sequences and rendering from a held-out viewpoint.
+2) \textit{self-reenactment}: driving an avatar with unseen poses and expressions from a held-out sequence of the same subject and rendering all 16 camera views.
+3) \textit{cross-identity reenactment}: animating an avatar with poses and expressions from another subject.

 \textbf{Dataset.} We conduct experiments on video recordings of 9 subjects from the NeRSemble \cite{kirschstein2023nersemble} dataset.
-All recordings contain 16 views covering the front and sides of the subject.
-We take 11 video sequences for each subject, each containing around 200 time steps.
-We downsample the images to a resolution of $802 \times 550$.
-Participants were instructed to perform specific expressions in 10 sequences and freely perform in the other.

-We train our method, plus baselines, using 9 out of 10 expression sequences and 15 out of 16 available cameras.
-This allows us to quantitatively evaluate both novel expression and novel view synthesis.
-We use the 11\ts{th} (free-performance) sequences to visually assess cross-identity re-enactment capabilities.
+All recordings contain 16 views covering the front and sides of a subject.
+For each subject, we take 11 video sequences and downsample images to a resolution of $802 \times 550$.
+Participants were instructed to perform specific expressions or emotions in 10 sequences and freely perform in the last one.
+To conduct quantitative evaluation for each subject, we train our method and three baselines (INSTA~\cite{zielonka2023instant}, PointAvatar~\cite{zheng2023pointavatar}, and AvatarMAV~\cite{xu2023avatarmav}) using 9 out of the 10 prescribed sequences and 15 out of 16 available cameras.
+We use the 11\ts{th} (free-performance) sequence to visually assess cross-identity reenactment capabilities.
+Please refer to the supplementary material for details of the dataset and baselines.

-\textbf{Evaluation.} We evaluate the quality of head avatars with three settings: 1) \textit{novel-view synthesis}: driving an avatar with head poses and expressions from training sequences and rendering from a held-out viewpoint.
-2) \textit{self-reenactment}: driving an avatar with unseen poses and expressions from a held-out sequence of the same subject and rendering all 16 camera views 3) \textit{cross-identity reenactment}: animating an avatar with unseen poses and expressions from another identity.

-\textbf{Baselines.} We compare our method with three state-of-the-art methods for head avatar creation. \textbf{INSTA} \cite{zielonka2023instant} directly warps points according the nearest FLAME \cite{FLAME:SiggraphAsia2017} mesh triangle.
-It also adds triangles to the mouth, and conditions radiance field queries in the mouth region on the expression code of FLAME to improve the quality of the mouth interior. \textbf{PointAvatar} \cite{zheng2023pointavatar} uses a point-based representation, which is closely related to 3D Gaussians.
-It does not directly rely on the FLAME surface but uses its pose and expression parameters to condition a deformation field.
-During optimization, it applies a coarse-to-fine strategy to progressively increase the size of the point cloud and decrease the radius of each point. \textbf{AvatarMAV} \cite{xu2023avatarmav} uses voxel grids for both a canonical radiance field and a set of bases of a motion field.
-It models deformation by blending the motion bases with the tracked expression vectors of a 3D morphable model \cite{paysan20093d}.